Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 address space for SSH on your software firewall rules or through the Azure Batch created Network Security Group applied to compute nodes.

+### Outbound Traffic and Ports
+Azure Batch compute nodes must be able to communicate with Azure Storage servers.
+Please ensure that oubound TCP traffic is allowed on port 443 for HTTPS connections.

 ### Ephemeral (Temporary) Disk
 Azure VMs have ephemeral temporary local disks attached to them which are not persisted back to Azure Storage.
 Azure Batch utilizes this space for some